aeternity/protocol/contracts/aevm.md

 Sophia contracts than in the EVM.
 It expects on the stack (top to bottom):
 - `Gas` - the amount of gas to allocate to the call
 - `Address` - the address of the contract to call (or 0 for primops)
-- `Amount` - the amount of tokens to transfer with the call
+- `Amount` - the amount of coins to transfer with the call
 - `Calldata` - the calldata value (pair of function hash and arguments)
 - `TypeHash` - the function hash of primops that have dynamic types (e.g., oracles).
 Otherwise unused.